Robert Chasowa: Funeral

 Chasowa's funeral was held on September 26, 2011 and was attended by thousands of University of Malawi students from Malawi Polytechnic and Chancellor College (Chanco) student union representatives.
 It was also attended by fired university professor Dr.Jessie Kabwila-Kapasula and Dr. Edge Kanyongolo who gained notoriety in the academic freedom stand off.
 Dr. Kabwila-Kapasula was dressed in red with a cloth around her mouth to symbolize the silencing of voices of discontent.
 A red cloth was placed on his grave by Kabwila-Kapasula.
 Red is the color worn by protesters during the July 21, 2011 Malawi nationwide protests as a symbol of “discontent” among Malawians against the deteriorating social, economic and political in Malawi under the Bingu wa Mutharika administration.
 The director of religious affairs for the People’s Party (PP), Reverend Malani Mtonga was in attendance.
 At the home of the Chasowa United Democratic Front (Malawi) national chairman and former Vice-President of Malawi Dr Cassim Chilumpha, deputy secretary general Hophmally Makande, UDF second vice president Humphrey Mvula, UDF director of campaign Davies Chester Katsonga were in attendance.

 Dissolution of Poly Student Union

 The Polytechnic Student Union was dissolved as a result of the death of Chasowa.
 The student held an emergency meeting after the burial of Chasowa and resolved to dissolve the Union.
 Union leaders were allegedly cooperating with the pro- Mutharika 'thugs' which created further tension.
 Many students have reported receiving death threats and are living in fear.

 Human Rights Groups

-The Malawi Human Rights Commission has been investigation his death due to inconsistencies in the cause of death.
-The police have ruled his death a suicide, and a suicide letter was found, written in block letters as evidence of suicide.
-However, witnesses that were at the scene of the crime noted that he had stab wounds on his head.
+The Malawi Human Rights Commission investigated his death due to inconsistencies in the cause of death.
+The police had ruled his death a suicide, and a suicide letter was found, written in block letters as evidence of suicide.
+However, witnesses at the scene of the crime noted that he had stab wounds on his head.